adityassrana/old_blog_template/_posts/2020-01-29-PyTorch-Tips.md

 ---
 ### PyTorch and its Modules

-1. Variables are now deprectaed.
+1. Variables are now deprecated.
 Tensors can use Autograd directly.

 2. The forward function in the NN module defines how to get the output from the NN. the nn.module() has a __ call function